SLaks/racer/README.md

 The `path` argument can optionally end in .* to only handle events on descendant path, or .? to only handle events on direct children.
 Like my `model.on()`, this returns an object with a `cleanup()` method that removes the listener.  **This method is the only way to remove `onPath()` listeners**.

- - `count()` queries now update live when the model changes  (see [#91](https://github.com/codeparty/racer/issues/91S))
+ - `count()` queries now update live when the model changes  (see [#91](https://github.com/codeparty/racer/issues/91))
-  - **Known bug**: If a count query covers data which is not in the client's view of the model, it will update incorrectly.
+  - **Known bug**: <strike> If a count query covers data which is not in the client's view of the model, it will update incorrectly.
 I'm not sure what the best way to fix this is; the query will need to know whether the client knows about its data.
-Racer 2 may make this simpler.
+Racer 2 may make this simpler.</strike>  This was fixed, although it's still broken if _some_ of the source data is fetched into the local model.

  - Multi-part refLists (see [mailing list](https://groups.google.com/forum/?fromgroups=#!topic/derbyjs/5xqPYTaGNEA))
 Keys in refLists can now contain `.` characters to traverse object paths.